AlphaGenes/AlphaPlantImpute2/docs/source/index.rst

       -stopsnp STOPSNP      The last marker to consider.
       -seed SEED            A random seed to use for debugging.

-|program| requires one or more genotype files and, optionally, a pedigree file to run the analysis.
+|program| requires one or more genotype files and, optionally, a pedigree file that specifies whether individuals are inbred/double haploid or outbred.

-[How pedigree specifies inbred/dh status]

-|program| supports binary plink files, ``-bfile`` and genotype files in the AlphaGenes format, ``-genotypes``.
-A pedigree file can also be supplied using the ``-pedigree`` option.
+|program| supports genotype files in the AlphaGenes format as specified by the ``-genotypes`` option.
+A pedigree file can be supplied using the ``-pedigree`` option.

-Multithreading Options
+Multithreading options
 ------------------------
 ::

-    Multithreading Options:
       -maxthreads MAXTHREADS
                             Maximum number of threads to use for analysis.
                             Default: 1.
       -iothreads IOTHREADS  Number of threads to use for input and output.
                             Default: 1.

 |program| supports multithreading for running the analysis, and for reading in and writing out (large amounts of) data.
-The parameter ``-maxthreads`` controls the number of threads used by the algorithm.
-The parameter ``-iothreads`` controls the number of threads used for input and output.
-Setting this option to a value greater than 1 is only recommended for very large files (i.e. >10,000 individuals).
+The parameter ``-maxthreads`` controls the number of threads used by the analysis.
+The parameter ``-iothreads`` controls the number of threads used for input and output — setting this option to a value greater than 1 is only recommended for very large files (>10,000 individuals).

-Algorithm Options
+Algorithm options
 ------------------------
 ::

-    Algorithm Options:
       -hd_threshold HD_THRESHOLD
-                            Percentage of non-missing markers to classify an individual as high-density.
+                            Fraction of non-missing markers to classify an individual as high-density.
 Only high-density
                             individuals make up haplotype library.
 Default: 0.9.
       -n_haplotypes N_HAPLOTYPES